vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 * A query resolution timer, which caps the total amount of time a recursive resolver spends processing the query.

-* A resolution recheck timer, which limits the frequency at which a failed lookup will be attempted.
+* A failure recheck timer, which limits the frequency at which a failed lookup will be attempted.

 * A maximum stale timer, which caps the amount of time that records will be kept past their expiration.

-Most recursive resolvers already have the query resolution timer, and effectively some kind of resolution recheck timer.
+Most recursive resolvers already have the query resolution timer, and effectively some kind of failure recheck timer.
 The client response timer and maximum stale timer are new concepts for this mechanism.